noobeio/noobe.github.io/_posts/2019-01-11-how-i-hack-antihack-me.md

 file=35C2XxQY_400x400.png
 ```

-Unfortunately there is no validation of any files that may be deleted.
-By manipulating the values of the `file` parameters we can delete any files contained on the AntiHack.me server.
+Unfortunately, there is no validation of any files that may be deleted.
+By manipulating the values of the `file` parameters, we can delete any files contained on the AntiHack.me server.

 For more details, please see the following GIF:

 ![AntiHack.Me Delete File GIF](/assets/c943919f00e9a4a7cd67a30b257c3ea1-3.gif)

-In my trial I tried to delete files with several different extensions, but I did not try to delete files outside the website folder because I was worried that they might interfere and even damage the website.
+In my trial, I tried to delete files with several different extensions, but I did not try to delete files outside the website folder because I was worried that they might interfere and even damage the website.

 Those are some of the vulnerabilities that were found on the Anti Hack.me website.
-Currently all of these vulnerabilities have been fixed by AntiHack.me.
+Currently, all of these vulnerabilities have been fixed by AntiHack.me.

 #### Timeline